Best daily deals

 The polyurethane foam ear tips of the Sony WF-1000XM4 make for an easy fit every time.

-The Sony WF-1000XM4 supports more Bluetooth codecs than the AirPods Pro.
+The Sony WF-1000XM4 support more Bluetooth codecs than the AirPods Pro.
 With Sony, you can choose between SBC, AAC, and LDAC for high-quality streaming on Android and iOS devices.
-From the Headphones Connect app, you can choose to prioritize sound quality or connection stability.
-The AirPods Pro serves you the standard SBC or AAC binary.
+You can choose to prioritize sound quality or connection stability from the Headphones Connect app.
+The AirPods Pro serve you the standard SBC or AAC binary.

-The Apple AirPods Pro uses Bluetooth 5.0 which is very good and useful when it comes to power efficiency, though the Sony WF-1000XM4 steals the show again with Bluetooth 5.2 support.
+The Apple AirPods Pro use Bluetooth 5.0, which is good for power efficiency, though the Sony WF-1000XM4 steal the show again with Bluetooth 5.2 support.
 If your smartphone supports this Bluetooth version, you’ll experience long battery life and, down the road, might be among the first with access to LE Audio.

 A photo of the AirPods Pro Lightning charging cable in front of a plant.